shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 ***

-Henry sat on the edge of the bed, Holly lying on her pillow in Beatrix Potter pajamas.
-She had remembered, thank goodness, to take her shoes off befor climbing in.
-There they lay in the corner, underneath the director's chair with her name monogrammed in big, swoopy letters on the back.
+Henry sat on the edge of the bed, Holly lying on her pillow in pajamas.
+She had remembered, thank goodness, to take her shoes off before climbing in.

 "I was thinking of something just now, Poppet.
 Do you suppose that the song you heard on the radio was Stephie's climbing song?"